sathyaroopakm/sathyaroopakm.github.io/index.md

   Learnt about ADR proceedings and gained insights into district court practices.

 - **Advocate Appuswamy — Erode, India** *(Feb 2023 – Mar 2023)*
   Exposure to contract drafting and observed discussions on civil & criminal matters.

+  -**Advit Law Chambers - Chennai, India**
+  *(June 2025 - July 2025)*
+  Observed proceedings in labour courts and engaged in research related to POSH Act and labour laws.

 ---